 That being said, a topper can’t turn back time.
 If you’re considering a topper to help out an older, uncomfortable mattress, you won’t feel much of an improvement.
 Unfortunately, for a sunken-in or otherwise worn-out mattress, it might be time to bite the bullet and purchase a new mattress.
 On the bright side, a mattress topper in conjunction with a new mattress can bring a heightened level of comfort and prolong the life of the new mattress.

 Why the Best Mattress Topper for Side Sleepers can be Especially Important

 A side sleep position is preferred by many people and can offer several benefits, such as reduced snoring and heartburn relief.
 But even with these advantages, side sleepers can experience pressure or other types of aches and pains.

 This can happen due to a lack of support on the different pressure points located throughout the body.
-For instance, a soft mattress can give way or sink in due to pressure from the hips and shoulders.
+For instance, a soft mattress can give way or sink in due to pressure from the shoulders and hips.
 This shift takes your body out of alignment, and you can end up waking in the night with back pain or feeling stiff and achy when waking for the day.

 A firm mattress works in the opposite way.
 One that’s too firm often doesn’t offer the level of cushion necessary for the different pressure points.
 When sleeping on your side on a firm mattress, the shoulder, hip, waist, and spine can easily fall out of alignment.